Madahva/My-learning-area/Notes/Front-end/4) React/React Main Concepts.md

 The Create React App uses ESLint to test and warn about mistakes in the code.

+create-react-app takes one argument: the name you'd like to give your app. create-react-app uses this name to make a new directory, then creates the necessary files inside it.
+Make sure you `cd` to the place you'd like your app to live on your hard drive, then run the following in your terminal:

 To create a Create React App run the following code on your terminal:

 	npx create-react-app some-name-here

+It does several things inside the directory:

+-   Installs some npm packages essential to the functionality of the app.

+-   Writes scripts for starting and serving the application.

+-   Creates a structure of files and directories that define the basic app architecture.

+-   Initializes the directory as a git repository, if you have git installed on your computer.

 Make sure you have Node.js 5.2 or higher.
 Otherwise you must install npx.